Share your love

 Zend Engine v3.4.0, Copyright (c) Zend Technologies

-By default on AlmaLinux 9, the PHP-FPM service is designed to be run (Apache) user.
+By default on AlmaLinux 9, the PHP-FPM service is designed to be run by (Apache) user.
 If you are using Nginx you need to make configuration changes at (www.conf).

 You can open the file with your favorite text editor, here we use vi: